-For most carafes especially glass carafes, the cup measurements are on the wall of the carafe.
-However, information about the volumetric size of a single cup is hard to find.
+Most coffee pots, especially glass carafes have cup measurements marked on the wall of the pot.
+However, information about the volumetric size or how much coffee is in a single cup is hard to find.

-In the cases where the manufacturer has indicated the volumetric size of the carafe, you can divide the total volume by the total number of cups that the carafe can hold to find the size of a single cup.
+If a manufacturer has indicated the volumetric size of the carafe, you can divide the total volume by the total number of cups that the carafe can hold to find the amount of coffee in a single cup.

-For example, for a 12-cup carafe that measures 60fl oz, divide 60 by 12 to find that the carafe is measured using a 5oz cup.
+For example, for a 12-cup carafe that measures 60 fl oz, divide 60 by 12 to find that the coffee pot is measured using a 5 oz cup.

 If your coffee maker only provides information about the number of cups that the carafe can hold, you may use a measuring cup to establish the total volume of the carafe in ounces or liters.

-Here is a table showing the ounces per cup in popular carafe coffee makers.
+Here is a table showing the ounces per cup in popular brands of coffee carafes.